Eutylone

-Eutylone (also known as β-keto-1,3-benzodioxolyl-N-ethylbutanamine, bk-EBDB, and N-ethylbutylone) is a stimulant and empathogenic drug of the phenethylamine, amphetamine, phenylisobutylamine, and cathinone families which was developed in the 1960s, which is classified as a designer drug.
-It was first reported to the EMCDDA in 2014 and became widespread internationally in 2019-2020 following bans on the related compound ephylone.
+Eutylone (also known as β-keto-1,3-benzodioxolyl-N-ethylbutanamine, bk-EBDB, and N-ethylbutylone) is a stimulant and empathogenic drug of the phenethylamine, amphetamine, phenylisobutylamine, and cathinone families.
+It was developed in the 1960s and first reported to the EMCDDA in 2014.
+Eutylone is a designer drug which became widespread internationally in 2019–2020 following bans on the related compound ephylone.
 It is a synthetic cathinone.
 In 2021, eutylone was the most common cathinone identified by the Drug Enforcement Administration in the United States.